Academic Hospital Medicine Fellowship

-Fellowships include formal training, mentorship, and a capstone project.
-Each fellow receives protected time, ranging from 25-75%, as they focus their training in 1 of 3 areas:
+Fellowships include formal training, mentorship and a capstone project.
+Each fellow receives protected time, ranging from 25 to 75 percent, as they focus their training in one of three areas:

 - Quality Improvement (QI) – QI fellows complete a Master’s in Science in Healthcare Quality and Patient Safety and receive mentorship from national leaders in healthcare quality.
 QI fellows have ample opportunities to lead and collaborate on QI efforts at Northwestern Memorial Hospital, which is consistently ranked among the top performing hospitals by U.S. News and World Report.

 - Health Services Research – Health Services Research fellows complete a Master’s of Science in Health Services and Outcomes Research and receive mentorship from highly successful, federally funded researchers.
-Health Services Research fellows have ample opportunities to collaborate with, and receive mentorship from researchers in the Institute for Public Health and Medicine (IPHAM).
+Health Services Research fellows have ample opportunities to collaborate with, and receive mentorship from scientists in the Institute for Public Health and Medicine.